smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 --

-*Simplifies creation and management of computing environments in Neuroimaging!*
+*It will simplify creation and management of computing environments in Neuroimaging!*

 ???
 Notes: